-In recent years the scope of Legal Aid has reduced considerably and is now only available in cases that meet very strict criteria.
+In recent years, the scope of legal aid has reduced considerably.
+It is now only available in cases that meet very strict criteria.

 If the results of this are positive, we may be able to take on your case on a conditional fee arrangement basis.